Volare allows you to calibrate some input parameters used by Presence Analytics in order to refine your output data.

 - The available variation range is between 2 and 30 minutes with the default value set at 5 minutes.

-- For small venues or venues with a high number of APs, we recommend increasing the minimum level of signal, and thereby reducing the area of interest for the evaluation of visitor.
+- For small locations or locations with a high number of APs, we recommend increasing the minimum level of the signal and thereby reducing the area of interest for the evaluation of visitor.

 Note: Data captured prior to applying this filter will remain the same and will not be affected by calibration parameters.